zacharski/ml-class/README.md

 This class doesn't work like that.

 In contrast to time-based learning,  in mastery learning you stay on the topic until you master it.
 You work at your own pace.
 This online class is based on this approach.
 You stay on a topic until you master it.
-The lectures are a set of videos (mostly screencasts) that you can watch at anytime.
+As I mentioned, the lectures are a set of videos (mostly screencasts) that you can watch at anytime.
 If the material is easy for you, you can speed up the videos and watch them at 1.5 speed.
-If you find the material challenging, you can rewatch the videos, google for more information, interact with other learners on the Slack channel, or request a private Zoom conference with the instructor.
+If you find the material challenging, you can rewatch the videos, google for more information, interact with other learners on the Slack channel, or in a study group.

 Obviously, the work-at-your-own pace approach will collide with the end of the semester and there will be some material that you will not cover.
 The course is designed so that the essential core information is presented first, to enable you to develop solid foundational skills with no gaps.